madetech/handbook/guides/welfare/employee_assistance.md

 - **Online:** You can visit http://employeeassistance.org.uk to access help via the website.
 You'll find the password for access in LastPass.
 - **By phone:** You can call the 24/7 help line on 0800 328 1437

+## Confidentiality

+We will be informed when the phone line and online service is used, and we will be alerted to what category of query/advice was made.
+We will not be provided any other details on the contents of your call or use of the service, nor will we be told who accessed the service.